skip to Main Content

 Can you feel the simplicity, the purity, and the power of that?
 Suddenly, the greatest command no longer feels like a command.
 It’s something infinitely more powerful and profound than that.
 It is an overflow of the Love that dwells in us.

-Lord of the Dance, I won’t take my eyes off You.
-Lead me in this dance.
+Jesus, lead me in this dance.
 As my eyes are fixed upon You, whether I turn to the right or the left, let my hands open in love and generosity to others.
-I place a mustard seed of faith in You today.
-I ask that You would express that faith through me with love today.
 Show me who, show me how.
 Amen.

 Back To Top